-- the Institute of Tibetan Plateau Research Chinese Academy of Sciences (ITP).
-Data from 2 locations are used.
-Site 1, both referred to and operated by UBT is an eddy covariance complex close to the shore of a small lake next to Nam Co lake.
-UBT has a fairly constant soil moisture below circa 60 cm depth due to the influence of a water table.
-Additionally, the atmospheric measurements are influenced by a land lake - breeze.
-Site 2 (operated by and referred to as ITP) is at the Nam Co Station for Multisphere Observation and Research (Li et al., 2009; Cong et al., 2009), approximately 300 m distant from both UBT and the lake with a sandy soil and a very low field capacity (FC = 5 %) compared to overall pore volume (39 %).
-The vegetation at both sites is grassland (Metzger et al., 2006) with UBT having a small bare soil fraction (0.1) - compared to 0.4 at ITP).
-Small FC and the generally low volumetic top soil water contents ( $\theta_v$ ) at ITP, lead to large sensible energy fluxes compared to latent heat fluxes ( $Q_H >> Q_E$ ).
-After rain events however, $\theta_v$ may exceed FC by a factor of up to 3 leading to a similar flux regime at the two stations with $Q{\rm E} > Q{\rm H}$ .
-Due to the generally drier conditions at ITP, surface temperature frequently drops below 0 °C in the early morning hours.
+Nam Co Lake is located on the Tibetan Plateau at approximately 4730 m a.s.l., circa 150 km north of Lhasa.
+Data from two locations in the vicinity of the lake are used (Fig. 1).
+Site 1, referred to and operated by UBT, is an eddy-covariance setup on the south shore of a small lake that itself is situated approximately 500 m south of Nam Co lake.
+UBT has a fairly constant soil moisture below circa 60 cm depth due to the influence of ground water.
+Additionally, the atmospheric measurements are influenced by a land-lake breeze that originates from Nam Co Lake.
+Site 2 (operated by and referred to as ITP) is at the Nam Co Station for Multisphere Observation and Research (Li et al., 2009; Cong et al., 2009), approximately 300 m south from both UBT and the direct influence of the small lake with a sandy soil and a very low field capacity (FC = 5 %) compared to overall pore volume (39 %).
+The vegetation at both sites is grassland (Metzger et al., 2006) with UBT having a small bare soil fraction (0.1) compared to 0.4 at ITP).
+Small FC and the generally low volumetric top soil water contents (θ_v) at ITP, lead to large sensible energy fluxes compared to latent heat fluxes ($Q{\rm H} \gg Q{\rm E}$).
+After rain events however, θ_v may exceed FC by a factor of up to 3 leading to a similar flux regime at the two stations with $Q{\rm E} > Q{\rm H}$.
+Due to the generally drier conditions, reducing soil total heat capacity and the smaller influence of the lake on the temperature cycle at ITP surface temperature frequently drops below 0 °C in the early morning hours.
 At UBT there were soil temperature sensors installed at 2.5, 5, 10, 20, 30 and 50 cm depths.
-At ITP no accurate soil temperatures were available at depths less than 20 cm.
-Comprehensive information of ITP and UBT surface and soil properties is found in Table 1.
+At ITP no soil temperatures were available at depths above 20 cm, with data measured at 20, 40, 80 and 160 cm below ground.
+Comprehensive information of ITP and UBT surface and soil properties, measurement setup and data availability is found in (Biermann et al., 2009) and an overview over the parameters used in the model is presented in Table 1.